Can you fall in love with someone you have never met?

 When she and I wrote, I often thought I was communicating with my lifemate.
 Then when I moved from Georgia to Michigan, I took a month or two, as I told her I would, and got settled, before I started thinking about how we could finally actually meet each other and be together.

 I finally got back to writing her, but she wasn't there.
 Her emails bounced back.
 To this day, I'm not sure what happened.
 No, this wasn't a situation where she asked or I gave her money, nothing like that.
 (Frankly, I would've had had none to give at that time if she had asked.)
 I have had a woman ask me that one time, and as soon as I said no, she lashed out at me.
 To my surprise, she tried much harder after I said no - but it didn't matter then, I didn't trust her motives.
-Maybe that question about trust is a good one for anyone dating online?
+Maybe that question about trust is a good one for anyone dating online, do you think?

-But back to the first girl - the one I thought I feel for.
+But back to the first girl - the one I thought I fell for.
 Did she meet someone else?
 Maybe.
 Did things change in her life in that time otherwise - I doubt if I'll ever know.

 But the even more curious question is what if we had met?
 Then what?
 My later experiences taught me to think it might not have been everything I thought it would when we were just writing and talking.
 No, I can't be sure.
 But, you know, another thing is that all the things I thought I desired about her - I'm not sure I would want that now - or that I ever really did.
 Sometimes, unanswered prayers are the best kind.